tonys-code-base/terraform-cloud-localstack/README.md

 # Localhost Tunnelling to Access Localstack from Terraform Cloud

 This repo contains sample code for provisioning an S3 bucket on an AWS [Localstack](https://github.com/localstack/localstack) instance from a Terraform Cloud workspace via localhost tunnelling.
-The instructiions which follow ooutline the requirements for replicating the set up.
+The instructions which follow outline the requirements for replicating the set up.

-Tunnelling is established by using [tunnelto](https://tunnelto.dev/) to expose the Localstack service port to a public URL.
+Tunnelling is established by using [tunnelto](https://tunnelto.dev/) to expose Localstack on a public URL.

 Refer to the `tunnelto` [official webpage](https://tunnelto.dev/) and [git repo](https://github.com/agrinman/tunnelto) for project details.

 ## Expose Localstack via Public URL

-Download and install `tunnelto` from either the [official webpage](https://tunnelto.dev/) or [git repo](https://github.com/agrinman/tunnelto), e.g. for installation to target path `/usr/bin/local` on a Linux plaform:
+Download and install `tunnelto` from either the [official webpage](https://tunnelto.dev/) or [git repo](https://github.com/agrinman/tunnelto), e.g. for installation to target path `/usr/bin/local` on a Linux platform:

 ```
 $ wget https://github.com/agrinman/tunnelto/releases/download/<VERSION>/tunnelto-linux.tar.gz